pace-neutrons/Euphonic/doc/source/force-constants.rst

 The ``ForceConstants`` object contains the force constants, supercell, and crystal structure information required to calculate phonon frequencies and eigenvectors at any arbitrary q via Fourier interpolation.

+For faster, but less accurate linear interpolation with the Brille library, see :ref:`Brille Interpolator <brille-interpolator>`.

 .. contents:: :local: